SEKOIA-IO/documentation/docs/operation_center/integration_catalog/network/stormshield_network_security.md

 Stormshield Network Security firewalls provides comprehensive security and high performance network protection.
 In addition, they offer a high degree of scalability to support the evolution of IT and OT networks

-In this documenation we will explain how to collect and send Stormshield Network Security logs to SEKOIA.IO.
+In this documentation we will explain how to collect and send Stormshield Network Security logs to SEKOIA.IO.

 {!operation_center/integration_catalog/generated/stormshield-network-security_do_not_edit_manually.md!}